 We paired this savory Okawa dish with Sho Chiku Bai Organic Nama Sake.
 Since the dish is thick, chewy, and nutty from all the root vegetables and other ingredients, the Nama sake contrasts very well with its young and vibrant characteristics.
 This dry sake has a clean and crisp aroma, but don’t let it trick you.
 The taste profile is full-bodied and stands up to Okowa on its own.

 Why is this sake called Nama?
-In Japan, “Nama” mean raw and is used to describe beer that is not pasteurized, giving it better flavor and fresher taste.
+In Japan, “Nama” means raw and is used to describe beer that is not pasteurized, giving it better flavor and fresher taste.
 So when you’re in a restaurant or bar in Japan and you want beer, you order “nama-biru”.

 Similar to “nama-biru”, this unique sake was not pasteurized by heat but micro-filtered, keeping subtle sake flavors that are sometimes lost through the pasteurization process.
 We really enjoyed the pairing and other recommended food to pair with Sho Chiku Bai Organic Nama Sake include soba noodles, smoked duck, and sushi.